 Is Mold dangerous to your health?
 Get rid of Mold on your roof

 Mold is a non-scientific term for many types of fungi.
 They are often recognized as unwanted, unattractive patches of black, brown, yellow, pink, green, smelly, fluffy growths.
 Countless mold species are discovered both indoors and indoor.
 Molds are small fungi whose spores are floating through the air.
-They like humid environments, and they need to grow four things: food, air, temperature, and water.
+They like humid environments, and they need four things to grow: food, air, temperature, and water.
 Your roof, over time, can develop molds due to its age, humidity, climate, and several other factors.
 This can affect your house severely and degrade the quality of your roof.

 Mold on your roof not only affects the looks and aesthetics of your home, but it also has a lot of health hazards.